Call: 2001

 Languages: Punjabi and Hindi

-Tony widely practices in all areas of public law and his reported cases are some of the leading judgments in administrative law.
-He founds his practice on a strong sense of social justice, appearing in cases where the rights of the individual are in issue and where justice demands, readily accepts pro-bono instruction.
-He has annually received recommendations in the prestigious Chambers and Partners Guide to the Legal Profession.
+Public Law: Tony’s reported cases are some of the leading judgments in Administrative Law.
+He continues to found his practice on a strong sense of social justice, appearing in cases where the rights of the individual are in issue and where justice demands, readily accepts pro-bono instruction, including regular referrals from the Bar Council’s Advocate Scheme.
+He accepts instructions in a wide range of cases with an overarching emphasis on human rights and has a keen interest in the protection of the rights to private and family life and the freedom of religion and expression, particularly in disputes involving discrimination issues.
+Tony is also ranked in the Chambers and Partners Guide to the Legal Profession in Administrative & Public Law.

-What Others Say
+What Others Say:

 – The 2013 edition ranks Tony as a “notable practitioner” in immigration, stating that “Tony has a practice centred on civil liberties and human rights as they relate to questions of migration, asylum and religious expression.
 His recent work on the case of Daley-Murdock in the Court of Appeal is indicative of the level at which he practises”